 An Advanced Look Into Causation, Prevention & Possible Solutions for Soft Tissue Injuries of the Hip & Lower Back

-- Accelerated the Healing Rate of their Soft Tissue Hip Injury
+- Experienced an Accelerated Rate of Recovery from Soft Tissue Hip Injuries

 - Reduced Stubborn Inflammation in their Hip(s)

 - Reduced Their Hip Pain Significantly on a long term basis

 - Increased the Range of Motion (ROM) in their Hip Joint